dillbeck/bike-path/README.md

 - Zexi Yu

 ## Project Domain
 Ridesharing is becoming more prominent in urban areas.
-There are supply and demand issues that can be identified so customers have less waiting time.Our group is curious to know how different features affect rental demand of transportation, specifically bicycles.
+There are supply and demand issues that can be identified so customers have less waiting time.
+Our group is curious to know how different features affect rental demand of transportation, specifically bicycles.

 ## Dataset